2021_BRITA_woman_drinking_water2560x1160

 Improves Performance

-Our brains contain 85% water, so ensuring this level is kept constant allows us to function better.
+Our brains contain 85% water.
+Therefore, keeping this level constant allows us to function better.
 Dehydration can lower cognitive function and mood, as well as increase memory loss.
 So drink plenty of water to avoid this.

 Aids Weight Loss

-Water can help minimize feelings of hunger.
-So if you consume water before a meal, fewer calories are likely to be consumed, meaning water can help significantly if you’re dieting.
+Water can help minimise feelings of hunger.
+If you consume water before a meal, fewer calories are likely to be consumed, meaning water can help significantly if you’re dieting.

 women measuring herself 480x270